bgaj203/gitlab-runners/README.md

 **Note:** The region will automatically be us-east-1, change to your desired region before submitting.

+**Note:** The region will automatically be us-east-1, change to your desired region before submitting.

 ### Easy Buttons Provided

 **Note:** The easy button code in this project is easy to reuse as a pattern to create your own easy button setups for the CloudFormation Console UI or the CLI.